LinqToSql Plus Bulk Merge

 Merging entities using a custom key from file importation is a typical scenario.

-Despite the ChangeTracker being outstanding to track what's modified, it lacks in term of scalability and flexibility.
+Despite the ChangeTracker being outstanding to track what's modified, it lacks in terms of scalability and flexibility.

 SubmitChanges requires one database round-trip for every entity to insert or update.
 So if you need to insert or update 10000 entities, then 10000 database round-trips will be performed which is INSANELY slow.

-BulkMerge in counterpart offers great customization and requires the minimum database round-trips as possible.
+BulkMerge in counterpart offers great customization and requires as few database round-trips as possible.

 Performance Comparisons